sdobz/manifold/README.md

 # Implementation

 In each supported language: Parse the source text, and build a runtime binary in that language.
 This runtime can be fed the same source text again.
 If it does not match it exits with an error and emits a diff file

+## UX

+Type checks are done by line.
+Lines are covered in states:
+* Parsed character by character
+* Undo tracked - history color (bloom filter)
+* Deterministic when running isolated, allow cumulative diffing for language editor?
+Deterministic after save

+* Async actions collected and reduced
+* Execute async actions with a debounce
+* Find the most recently changed line, start there
+* Match text since last ran, replace

+* If something fails a type check highlight it red

 ## Bootstrap